 FCAAP’s 2023 Patient Centered Medical Home (PCMH) Transition Program was such a success, we’re doing it again!
 Funded through a grant from Sunshine Health and in partnership with Patient Centered Solutions Consulting, LLC (PCS), FCAAP’s 2024 project will facilitate the transformation of ten primary care pediatric practices, providing full-service consultation and support.
 Recruitment is open now and the project will conclude this fall with all ten practices successfully completing the program and attaining recognition by the National Committee for Quality Assurance Patient-Centered Medical Home Program!

-If you’re interested in learning more about how your practice can participate in a this year’s PCMH transition project, please complete this brief assessment.
+If you’re interested in learning more about how your practice can participate in this year’s PCMH transition project, please complete this brief assessment.

 Thank you to Sunshine Health for sponsoring this project!